brahma2242p/spiceheritage-BrahmaReddy/README.md

 - Deploy the .war file to Tomcat webapps/ folder.

-- Start Tomcat and access:
+- Start Tomcat and access